ChaofanTao/RescaleViT/README.md

 On the other hand, for the model trained from scratch, the results cannot beat CNN-based model, which is consists with the obseration in the paper [ViT](https://arxiv.org/abs/2010.11929).

 Besides the past experience about CNN, we have several empirical deduction.
-1. Transformer has potential to beat CNN-based model, while it generally needs more parameters and more training time.
+1. Transformer has potential to outperform CNN-based model, while it generally needs more parameters and more training time.
 2. The pretained checkpoint is very important for training the transformer.
 It is understandable since transformer has much more parameters.
 For example, ViT-B_16(**85.8M**) v.s ResNet18 (**11.7M**).
 3. Layer-normalization has minor improvements for transformer on the CIFAR10 and CIFAR100, compared to BN, GN.
 In addition, RescaleViT can achieve similar results.
-Both pretained model and RescaleViT can speedup the training time a little bit.
+4. Both pretained model and RescaleViT can speedup the training time a little bit.

 ### CIFAR-10
 * [**tensorboard**](./logs/) contains some of training information, we donot upload all the tensorboards file due to space limitation. "+" denotes the normalization method used in ViT.
-We use "*" denote the model initialized with pretained checkpoint.
+We use "*" denote the model initialized with pretained checkpoint on Imagenet21k.

 |    model     |  LN | BN | GN | Rescale  | resolution | acc(%) |  time(min)   |
 |:------------:|:--:|:--:|:--:|:------:|:-------------:|:-----:|:-------:|